 This got me thinking about what we’ve learnt from our glamping mistakes, and so this post has a few suggestions about what to pack when you glamp…

-First up, plastic glasses… and a bottle of your favourite tipple.
+First up, reusable plastic cups… and a bottle of your favourite tipple.
 No brainer.
 There’s nothing quite like cosying up in front of a wood-burner, or stretching out under a blanket on the decking, with a glass of something chilled.
 Bliss!

 Next, local produce!
-Find a farmer’s market, independent store, farm shop, artisan bakery, distillery… and indulge.
-Expect to blow your budget, but it’ll (probably!) be worth it!
-Remember plastic cutlery – or go environmentally friendly with the real stuff, and remember to pack bio-friendly washing up liquid.
+Find a farmer’s market, independent store, farm shop, artisan bakery, distillery… and if you can, treat yourself.
+Remember cutlery and pack some bio-friendly washing up liquid.

-If you’re electricity-free, I’m sure you’ll find lots of ways to entertain yourselves (nudge nudge!), but just in case, a selection of books and games (Bananagrams, dominoes, 10 clues, and a pack of cards are all good for 2 players) will be handy.
+If you’re electricity-free, I’m sure you’ll find lots of ways to entertain yourselves, but just in case, a selection of books and games (Bananagrams, dominoes, 10 clues, and a pack of cards are all good for 2 players) will be handy.

 Slip-on shoes and a poncho for those late-night dashes to the toilet!
 After 20 agonising minutes trying to decide whether you can hold it in, you’ll inevitably run to the loo and you need something easy to throw on – wellies, flip-flops, Crocs, whatever floats your boat…